jgab40/mynproject/README.md

 Usually READMEs are written for applications and softwares, but here I'm writting a README about me.

 jgabndproject repository contains my website development files.
 READ ME.

-And you cannot star this repo, even if you click the 🔘 button.